egonw/csrml-schema/README.md

 The CSRML schema was developed by Molecular Networks GmbH and made available on https://chemotyper.org/:

-    Both the XML Schema Definition of CSRML, and the source code of the CSRML reference implementation are released under the ​GNU Lesser General Public License Version 2.1 and can be downloaded free-of-charge.
+    Both the XML Schema Definition of CSRML, and the source code of the CSRML reference implementation are released under the GNU Lesser General Public License Version 2.1 and can be downloaded free-of-charge.

 The XML Schema has a richer copyright statement and rhe CSRML paper was published in 2015: